-The Trustee considers it to be a part of their investment managers' roles to assess and monitor developments in the capital structure for each of the companies in which the managers invest on behalf of the Scheme or as part of the pooled fund in which the Scheme holds units.
+The Trustee considers it to be a part of their investment manager's roles to assess and monitor developments in the capital structure for each of the companies in which the manager invest on behalf of the Scheme or as part of the pooled fund in which the Scheme holds units.

-The Trustee also considers it to be part of their investment managers' roles to assess and monitor how the companies in which they are investing are managing developments in ESG related issues, and in particular climate risk, across the relevant parts of the capital structure for each of the companies in which the managers invest on behalf of the Scheme.
+The Trustee also considers it to be part of the investment manager's roles to assess and monitor how the companies in which they are investing are managing developments in ESG related issues, and in particular climate risk, across the relevant parts of the capital structure for each of the companies in which the manager invest on behalf of the Scheme.